 “Our fantastic learning center enhances the learning during our volunteer training and workshops.
 By immersing them in our brand and surrounding them with state-of-the-art technology that fosters collaboration, they have a completely new experience.”
 (Danielle Baron, Chief Marketing Officer, ABET)

 The design of your environment is equally important in engaging people.
-As the above quote suggests, there are several levels at which a good design will impact users.
-Not only is meaningful communication directed by the layout of the space, but integrating the right branding message into the design makes clear to the volunteers the culture and mindset of the organisation.
+Not only is meaningful communication directed by the layout of the space, but integrating the right branding message into the design makes clear to the volunteers the culture and mindset of the organization.

 ENGAGING PEOPLE THROUGH DESIGN MAKES MORE EFFECTIVE TRAINING STRATEGIES